Chengannur Orthodox Diocese: History

 The Diocese of Chengannur was established on 10 March 1985 with 50 Churches from Thumpamon, Niranam and Kollam Dioceses.
 It spreads out in Alappuzha and Pathanamthitta districts having 51 churches and 10 chapels.

 H.G.
 Dr Thomas Mar Athanasios Kizhakkethalakkal became the first Metropolitan of the Diocese of Chengannur on 1 August 1985.

 In 2018 the then Malankara Metropolitan H.H Baselios Marthoma Paulose II appointed H.G.
 Dr. Mathews Mar Thimotheos as the assistant metropolitan of the diocese to help Mar Athanasios in his old age.
 Mar Athanasios died in August 2018.

 The diocese came directly under the control of Malankara Metropolitan H.H.
 Baselios Marthoma Paulose who was assisted by H.G.
 Dr. Mathews Mar Thimotheos.
-H.H.
-Baselios Marthoma Paulose died in 1921 and H.H.
+H.H.Baselios Marthoma Paulose II died in 2021 and H.H.
 Baselios Marthoma Mathews III was enthroned as the Malankara Metropolitan, also taking charge of Chengannur.

 In 2022, H.G.
 Dr Mathews Mar Thimotheos became the Metropolitan of the diocese of Chengannur.